 Interpersonal skills/defusing techniques.

 Where necessary and/or appropriate staff will be given a local induction where they will be informed of specific health and safety related hazards and controls.
 Managers are to identify any specific security related training needs for the staff they are directly responsible for and must make adequate arrangements for staff to be able an actually attend.
 Once training needs have been recognised, the managers should then make arrangements for the member of staff to undertake the next available course.
-Managers are also responsible for keeping records of all security training for all their members of their staff
+Managers are also responsible for keeping records of all security training for all their members of their staff.

 Such training must be included in departmental programmes as part of in-service training, and with periodic refresher courses.
 Security awareness training will be mandatory for clinical staff with frontline roles.
 Current guidance is that NHS staff should receive conflict resolution training every three years.